rockettheme/docs/Docs/wordpress/themes/stratos/demo_header.md

 #### Gantry Login Button

 The **Gantry Login Button** widget activates the **Login** pop-up which allows members to log in to their accounts on the frontend of the site.
-Simply drag this widget to the widget section (there's a separate widget section for the **Gantry Login Form**) and complete the following to replicate the demo.
+Simply drag this widget to the widget section (there is a separate widget section for the **Gantry Login Form**) and complete the following to replicate the demo.

 * Enter `Member Login` in the **Login Text** field.
 * Enter `Logout` in the **Logout Text** field.